Tulum / Mexico · 2014 stone on stone

 Mexico was the first real country I ever lived in.
 The shimmering outside of that sterile bubble I grew up in.
 The very first time, crossing into it for just one little afternoon, wrote up enough infatuated narratives of an altogether different world to tattoo a long overdue novel onto my heart.
 There is no point in describing real countries; because whatever word you dedicate – friendly, exuberant, worry-free, hospitable, poor – you can’t feel these properties by reading them, and knowing them is worthless without feeling them.
 It’s almost like writing or saying them out loud robs them of their meaning until they are empty banalities you can easily move on from.
 You have to live them a little.
 The true, lasting meaning is in the details.
 Once you flag down that bus, which has no designated stop, you smile and you know; once you wait for something trivial for longer than can be expressed in numeric values, you ache and you know.

 Everyone always laughing, everyone always pinche cursing, all and everything always in an uncompromising dance with no stopping any of it.
 Life first, love first, passion first, sunshine first, mañana first, then all else, if there’s time left.
-Work to live, not live to work.
+Work to live, don’t live to work.
 Downsides to all this?
 Plenty.
 But you can’t help overlooking them gladly.
 Orale güey no mames, qué vida.

 glimpse: TULUM TOURIST | Colombia, 2012: it’s the beginning of my trip.
 I’m callow, hanging on the lips of an old foreigner in a hostel.
 He veils himself in suggestive mystery and the more I ask the less he tells.
 “My story has been told too many times,” he says rather smug than humble.
 His travel-vanity is glaring but I can’t see it just yet.
 “What a seasoned traveler” I think.
 A little later I step off the beaten trail for a long time.
 Mexico, 2014: 2.5 years into the journey.
 He doesn’t remember me, but I do.
 Same man, different hostel.
 This time he’s chattering away despite my growing disinterest.
 He goes on about how traveling is too easy now, too crowded, too touristy.
 That’s why he won’t visit the Mayan ruins at Tulum.
 I see through him now.
 “What a jaded, condescending travel-bully” I think.
 Then I’m off to Tulum, one of my favorite places on earth, and neither the flock of vacationers nor the fact that I’ve traveled beyond tourism can take away from my marvel.